Iraqi no-fly zones conflict: History

 Still photograph from a videotape of an Iraqi surface-to-air missile, believed to be an SA-3, launched at a Coalition aircraft in July 2001.

 The operation continued until it transitioned to Operation Southern Focus in June 2002.
 They began to carry out offensive sorties, not only against targets that had fired on them, but upon installations that had demonstrated no hostile intent.
 The U.S. claimed that these increased attacks were the result of increasing Iraqi provocations, but later, in July 2005, the British Ministry of Defense released figures showing that the number of provocations had actually dropped dramatically prior to and just after the increase in allied attacks.
 Their records indicate that in the first seven months of 2001, there had been 370 provocations on the part of Iraq.
 In the seven months from October 2001 into May 2002, only 32 such provocations were recorded.
 General Tommy Franks later acknowledged that the dramatic increase in offensive sorties was an attempt to destroy the Iraqi defenses in much the same way as the air strikes at the beginning of the Gulf War had.

 In purported retaliation for the Iraqis' now-daily air defense attacks on Coalition aircraft, the September attacks included a 5 September 100-aircraft attack on the main air defense site in western Iraq.
 According to an editorial by Michael Smith for the New Statesman, this was "Located at the furthest extreme of the southern no-fly zone, far away from the areas that needed to be patrolled to prevent attacks on the Shi'a; it was destroyed not because it was a threat to the patrols, but to allow allied special forces operating from Jordan to enter Iraq undetected."

 The NFZs effectively ceased to exist with the beginning of the Iraq War in March 2003, since air superiority over the country was quickly attained by the coalition.
 The NFZs were officially deactivated right after Saddam Hussein's overthrow.

 Legality

-Neither the No-Fly Zones nor enforcing them with aerial bombing were authorised by the United Nations.
+Neither the No-Fly Zones nor the aerial bombing which enforced them were authorised by the United Nations.
 The Secretary-General of the United Nations at the time the resolution was passed, Boutros Boutros-Ghali, called the no-fly zones "illegal" in a later interview with John Pilger.

 The American, British and French governments justified the no-fly zones by invoking United Nations Security Council Resolution 688, though the resolution made no explicit reference to no-fly zones.